Armijo Line-search Can Make (Stochastic) Gradient Descent Provably Faster: for Convex Losses

-Hence, on linearly separable data, $\GDLS$ can achieve a linear rate of convergence for logistic regression (see~\cref{fig:logistic-synthetic} for an experimental validation).
+We now use the above result and prove the following corollary for logistic regression on separable data (similar results hold for the exponential loss and multi-class classification). \begin{restatable}{corollary}{logisticinterpolation} For logistic regression on linearly separable data with margin $\gamma$, if, for all $i$, $\norm{x_i} \leq 1$, for an initialization $\theta_0$, an $\epsilon \in (0, f(\theta_0))$, $\GDLS$ with $\eta_{\max} = \infty$ requires $T \geq O \left( \frac{c }{(1-c) \, (2c-1) \, \gamma^2} \, \left[\ln\left(\frac{1}{\epsilon}\right)\right]^2 \right)$ iterations to ensure that $f(\theta_T) \leq 2 \, \epsilon$. \end{restatable} Hence, on linearly separable data, $\GDLS$ can achieve a linear rate of convergence for logistic regression (see~\cref{fig:logistic-synthetic} for an experimental validation).
 In this setting,~\citet[Theorem 3]{wu2024large} show that $\GDC$ (or more generally, GD with any constant step-size that guarantees monotonic descent) cannot have a convergence rate faster than $\Omega(1/\epsilon)$.
 Hence, $\GDLS$ can result in an exponential improvement over the rate for $\GDC$.
 Furthermore, the rate in~\cref{cor:logistic-iterate} is better than the $O(1/\sqrt{\epsilon})$ rate for GD with large (beyond $1/L$) constant step-sizes~\citep{wu2024large}.
 Finally, we note that, in this setting, no algorithm that guarantees monotonic descent in the function values can achieve a rate faster than the linear rate~\citep[Theorem 2.2]{zhang2025minimax}, Hence, in this sense, $\GDLS$ is optimal for logistic regression.

 Interestingly, in~\cref{app:polyak-convex}, we prove that GD with the Polyak step-size~\citep{polyak1987introduction} (which does not necessarily result in monotonic descent in the function values) can also achieve the linear convergence rate in~\cref{thm:convex-iterate}.